 “Pete hasn’t lost it, he’s still a fabulous songwriter and he’s still got that cutting edge, man,” he finished.

 The shop is open to the general public from 10:00 until 18:00 on Friday 14 and Saturday 15 June 2019.

 The Who’s Moving On! show at Wembley Stadium will see Pete Townshend and Roger Daltrey joined by symphonic accompaniment on Saturday 6 July for a huge one-off show.

-The Who are currently gearing up to release their first album of new songs in 13 years.
 On stage, the line-up will be rounded out by familiar Who players featuring guitarist and backup singer Simon Townshend, keyboardist Loren Gold, bassist Jon Button and drummer Zak Starkey.

 Commenting on what Who fans can expect from the Moving On! tour, Pete Townshend said: “Roger christened this tour Moving On!
 I love it.
 It is what both of us want to do.
 Move on, with new music, classic Who music, all performed in new and exciting ways.
 Taking risks, nothing to lose.”